Collecting The Puzzle Pieces: Disentangled Self-Driven Human Pose Transfer by Permuting Textures: Self-Driven Pose Transfer by Permuting Textures

 \subsection{Background Inpainting Network}

-As in \citep{dundar2021unsupervised,liu2021liquid}, we use a separate background inpainting network, implemented using UNet \citep{long2015fully}, to infer the background pixels of the masked foreground region.
-However, we found if we only mask out the foreground segmentation $S$, the model would ignore the unknown background in the mask and reconstruct only known pixels during inference.
-This is because the background area is always visible in the source image in self-supervised training, so the network does not learn how to infer missing areas.
-Therefore, we expand the mask to the whole bounding box of the detected person in order to create invisible background areas during training.
-Let $\hat{B}$ be the inpainted background.
-Given the generated person $\hat{E}_s$ and its segmentation mask $S$ produced by the pose transfer network, the final reconstructed image is: $\hat{I}_s=S \odot \hat{E}_s + (1-S) \odot \hat{B}$.
+Following \cite{dundar2021unsupervised,liu2021liquid}, we use a separate UNet \cite{long2015fully}-based background inpainting network to infer the background pixels of the masked foreground region.
+During training, we mask the bounding box containing the source person so the model learns to infer the entire background area during pose transfer.
+We combine the generated person with the output of the background inpainting network to obtain the final image.
+Formally, let $\hat{B}$ be the inpainted background output.
+Given the generated person $\hat{E}_s$ and its segmentation mask $S$ produced by the pose transfer network, the final reconstructed image is: